VoidOne-App/VoidOne/README.md

 ### 📐 Evidence Over Marketing

-Technical claims should be backed by implementation, testing, or reproducible benchmarks.
+Technical claims should be supported by implementation, testing, or reproducible benchmarks.

 ---